The-Lup/heroes-app-react-ts/README.md

 # Heroes APP React + TypeScript + Vite

-## Levantar desarrollo
+## Start Development

-1. Clonar el repositorio
-2. Editar el archivo .env con las variales de entorno basado en el archivo .env.template.
-3. Ejecutar el comando npm install
+1. Clone the repository
+2. Edit the **.env** file with the environment variables based on the **.env.template** file.
+3. Execute the command `npm install`
-4. Ejecutar el npm run dev.
+4. Execute `npm run dev`.

-Tecnologias usadas:
+---

+## Technologies Used:

 1. React
-2. Typescript
+2. TypeScript
 3. Tailwind
-4. Tanstack Query
+4. TanStack Query
 5. Axios
 6. ShadcnUI
-7. NestJS para el backend favor ver el link [(Link del repo)](https://github.com/The-Lup/nestjs-heroesapp-backend.git)
+7. NestJS for the backend, please see the link [(Repo Link)](https://github.com/The-Lup/nestjs-heroesapp-backend.git)
+8. Testing using Vitest